How to DIY a stock tank swimming pool with pool liner

 Photos of the finished stock tank swimming pool

 I can already say that we absolutely love using it.
 It is small but all we need for cooling off and floating around.

+Pictured below is a view from the top of our sloped yard where we have another patio.
 On the right side, you can see the pool peeking through the leaves with the blue water.
 The blue liner actually matches nicely now with all the other blue decor we have.
 My seat cushions are all blue and so is our birdbath.

-My husband arranged the largest flat rocks at the bottom to make it a row of seating for us to sit and hang out which we have done many evenings already and the best part is that the mosquitos can’t bite my ankles anymore and I stay nice and cool.
+My husband arranged the largest flat rocks at the bottom to make it a row of seating for us to sit and hang out which we have done many evenings already, and the best part is that the mosquitos can’t bite my ankles anymore and I stay nice and cool.